SimpliMinimalist/project/blueprint.md

         - **Stock:** A field for the number of items in stock.
     - **Image Picker & Carousel:**
         - A dedicated section to add up to 10 photos.
-        - **Initial State:** A large, square "Add Photo" button is displayed.
+        - **Initial State:** A large, full-width, square "Add Photo" button is displayed.
-        - **Image Selection:** Tapping the button opens the device's image gallery (`image_picker`).
-        - **Carousel Display:** Once images are selected, they are displayed in a horizontal carousel (`carousel_slider`).
+        - **Carousel Display:** Once images are selected, they are displayed in a large, full-width carousel.
-        - **Layout:** The carousel takes up the main space, with a smaller, square "Add Photo" button to its right for adding more images.
-        - **Design:** Each image in the carousel is a perfect square with a distinct border and rounded corners.
-The centered image is enlarged for focus.
+        - **UI Elements:** An image counter is in the top-left corner of each image, and a delete icon is in the top-right.
-        - **Controls:** A "close" icon on each image allows for its removal.
-A smooth page indicator (`smooth_page_indicator`) is centered below the carousel to show the current position.
+        - **Controls:** A smooth page indicator is centered below the carousel.
+An "Add More Photos" button appears below the indicator for easy image addition.
         - **Validation:** The form requires at least one image to be selected.
     - Action: Accessible via the FAB on the home screen.
 After saving, it returns to the previous screen.